Everything you need to know about planning permission

-Planning permission can seem a daunting process.
-OnTheMarket’s guide offers explanations about what’s involved.
+Planning permission can seem a daunting process – OnTheMarket’s guide explains exactly what’s involved.

 What is planning permission and when do I need it?

 If you want to construct a new building or make large-scale changes to an existing structure, including extensions and outbuildings, you will need planning permission from the local authority.
 The purpose of the system is to control inappropriate development.

 To avoid the system becoming overloaded, Permitted Development Rights allow minor improvements, for instance adding conservatories, swimming pools or loft conversions, without consulting the planning authorities.

 Outline planning permission and full planning permission – the difference explained

 Outline planning permission gives permission in principle to building a home subject to guidelines on dimensions.
 When buying land that comes with outline permission it is important to study what designs are approved.